Identifying and solving the songwriting problems you create for yourself.

 Attributed to Henry Ford

-Songwriting is difficult to start with, don’t make it harder on yourself.
+Songwriting is difficult to start with, don’t make it harder on yourself… make songwriting easier!

-To write excellent songs you have to balance interesting lyrics, with a memorable melody, supporting musical accompaniment, emotional performance, a great recording and effective publicity so your audience can hear it….
+To write excellent songs you have to balance interesting lyrics, with a memorable melody, supporting musical accompaniment, emotional performance, a great recording and effective publicity so your audience gets to hear it….

-It’s difficult because there are countless variable to play with, from choosing what to write about, how to write and perform it.
+It’s difficult because there are countless variables to play with, from choosing what to write about, to how to write and then perform it.

-Don’t waste time, making things more difficult with: negative attitudes and self deprecating thinking.
+Don’t waste time or make things more difficult with: negative attitudes and self deprecating thinking.

 Make songwriting easier with a positive attitude… learn how to solve problems instead of examining problems!